This section describes basic and clinical research activities supported or sponsored by the Federal government.

 Centers for Disease Control and Prevention (CDC)

-CDC conducts numerous epidemiologic studies to determine risk factors for incidence and progression of chronic kidney disease (CKD) and intramural research on the burden of CKD in the general and in special populations (e.g., mortality among people with CKD and incidence of kidney failure among people with diabetes, among other topics).
+CDC conducts numerous epidemiologic studies to determine risk factors for incidence and progression of chronic kidney disease (CKD) and to research the burden of CKD in the general population and in special populations (e.g., mortality among people with CKD and incidence of kidney failure among people with diabetes, among other topics).

 CDC Division of Diabetes Translation